 AFM: Alex, you directed, wrote and starred in this film.
 As your first feature what did you think about doing all three at once?

 AP: I just thought it would be fun! (laughs) I just wanted to have all the fun.
 As a writer you see the director having fun.
 As a director, you see the actors having fun.
 I just wanted to do it all.

 I’ve kind of done it with other films in the past and I work with a tight team of collaborators.
 So I felt like I had other eyes watching what was going on, taking care of keeping everything balanced so I could take on those other roles without compromising the final product.

 AFM: Jennifer, you mentioned that you really related to the script.
 What was it about the character of Kate that got you hooked?

 JC: It wasn’t solely Kate, it was how it all fit together.
 It’s really deceiving because you feel like you’re on skis, skimming just the surface of it and then by the end of it, you’re dumped into lake.
 You know what I mean? ( laughs) But in a good way.
 It truly felt like a slice of life.
 I feel like the best meals in life are the ones that you actually cut into beautiful pieces and that you take your time to chew and taste.
 This movie delivers a beautiful entrée and not like in bigger movies where they feel like they have to give you something to celebrate.

 JC on working with Alex: The fact that this guy (Poe) wrote something because it was calling him to be written and that he risked his relationships, his finances to get it done.
 How can you not respect that?
 And for me to be asked to be a player, I’m still very impressed.

-Ex-Girlfriends will be in limited theater release on November 28th and VOD and itunes on November 27th. http://www.exgirlfriendsmovie.com/
+“Ex-Girlfriends” will be in limited theater release on November 28 and VOD and itunes on November 27.

-Special thanks to our friends at Wild About Music on 6th St., for introducing these first-time visitors to a little taste of Austin’s music culture.
+Special thanks to our friends at Wild About Music on Sixth Street for introducing these first-time visitors to a little taste of Austin’s music culture.